asprout/ArticleComparisons/README.md

         - Computes the jaccard index of two bow dictionaries, defined as |intersection|/|union|
       - `compute_jaccard_matrix(source, target):`
         - Takes two Documents with s and t sentences and constructs a s by t matrix of pairwise sentence Jaccard indices.
-        - HEURISTIC: Simply computes the Jaccard index as 0 for any target sentence that does not fall in the required word length bounds to meet thresh_jaccard
+        - _HEURISTIC_: Simply computes the Jaccard index as 0 for any target sentence that does not fall in the required word length bounds to meet thresh_jaccard
       - `compute_match_matrix(jaccard_matrix):`
         - Takes a jaccard matrix and constructs a match (weight) matrix of the same size.
         - Initializes the match matrix elements as 1 if the corresponding jaccard matrix element meets thresh_jaccard, else 0.
         - For each non-zero row (/column) in the jaccard matrix
-          - If the maximum element at [i, j] meets thresh_same_sent, considers sentences i and j a definite match by setting match_matrix[i, j] to 1 and all other elements in the same row (i) and column (j) to 0.
+          - If the maximum element at [i, j] meets thresh_same_sent, considers sentences i and j a definite match by setting match_matrix[i, j] to 1 and all other elements in the same row and column to 0.
           - Otherwise, normalizes the corresponding row (/column) in the match matrix to sum to 1.
       - `jaccard_score(source, target):`
         - Computes the similarity score between two documents as the weighted sum of the jaccard and match matrices.